-If you’ve had your kitten from the first few weeks of its life, you might be fascinated with how adorable and cuddly your kitten is.
+If you’ve had your kitten from the first few weeks of its cat life, you might be fascinated with how adorable and cuddly your kitten is.
 As cute and warm as this may sound, be warned, as one day your gentle fluffy friend might turn into a cranky teenage cat who has decided it’s time to make its mark on the world.

 Picture this: you’ve come home from a hard day’s work, just to find your kitten biting, scratching, yowling, and demanding to be set free.
 If you’re unprepared, this may seem like a daunting task for any owner.

-Additionally, that age brings about a need for your kitten to dominate you and for that matter the entire house, all in order to assert itself as the king-of-the-jungle.
+Additionally, that age brings about a need for your kitten to dominate you and for that matter the entire house.
+All in order to assert itself as the king-of-the-jungle.
 All you can do is to give it space, time, and patience.
 Much like with humans, this is a phase which will pass.

 If you’re a laid back owner, then you will like this one fact: a young cat will sleep a lot, around 16 hours or more per day.
 Thus, make sure that if they usually sleep on you or your dressing gown, you will go the bathroom before that happens, otherwise you might be sat there, in pain, for a long while.
 However, if you don’t want to be a human shedding bed, try to encourage your kitten to sleep in the expensive cat bed you just got him.

-I know, you are now a parent, and can’t really believe your 7 months old baby would have a need to reproduce.
+I know, you are now a parent.
+You can’t really believe your 7 months old baby would have a need to reproduce.
 Nonetheless, if your cat isn’t already spayed or neutered, you should probably consider doing it.
 In addition to the fact that cats can get pregnant as early as 6 months, male cats may begin their well-known spraying behavior.
 Getting them neutered will eliminate this problem, and reduce your overall stress.

 It should come as no surprise that kittens love to play, and during the 7th month of their lives they love to interact with their owners during play time.
 Despite the fact that your kitten’s senses are fully developed by the time they’re 5 weeks old, their paw coordination might not be that good.
 That’s why exercise is a great chance to strengthen the bond you have with your kitten, in addition to providing him with great exercise and a chance to practice using their little paws.
+Always monitor your kittens.

 You might have noticed that kittens play a lot when on their back, and swing their paws mid-air.
 This is not just random cuteness, it is actually meant to teach coordination, clawing (not your favorite part) and balance.